throwaway-github-account-alex/coding-exercise/README.md

 In summary, I pragmatically tested the code, debugging through it and checking the variable values, to try and keep within self-imposed deadlines.
 I ran a system test overnight (it was fine).
 Then (after I got my system sorted) I implemented the unit tests and then added bells and whistles (intro text) and cleaned up the code.

+There are some todo's in the code, which I've used to indicate how I would improve the code, given more time, or to demonstrate that I know other alternatives (`std::bitsset` vs using a `uint64_t` as a bit field and the operations to perform).

 Here's the unit test output
 > [==========] Running 11 tests from 1 test case.
 > [----------] Global test environment set-up.